THE ASSASSINATION OF SIR HENRY WILSON

 Painting of Sir Henry Wilson by Sir William Orpen (1919).

 The 22nd June 1922 marks the anniversary of one of the most controversial episodes of the Troubles in Ireland with the assassination of the staunchly Unionist Sir Henry Wilson outside his home in Belgravia, London.
 Born in County Longford, Wilson was a friend of Churchill and the Northern Ireland Government’s adviser on security.
-His assassins were Reggie Dunne, deputy head centre of the London branch of the Irish Republican Brotherhood (under Sam Maguire, of the celebrated cup) and one-legged Joe O’Sullivan.
-Both men were captured, convicted of murder and hanged six weeks later.
+His assassins were Reggie Dunne, deputy head center of the London branch of the Irish Republican Brotherhood (under Sam Maguire, of the celebrated cup), and one-legged Joe O’Sullivan.
+Both men were captured, convicted of murder, and hanged six weeks later.

 The historian Tim Pat Coogan described the assassination as ‘one of the most indefensible, inefficient and hopelessly heroic deeds of its kind’.

 Precisely how involved Sam Maguire was remains unclear.
 Dunne and O’Sullivan may have been acting of their own accord.
 They may have been following an order given by Collins some time previously.
 In 1953, Joe Dolan, one of Collins’s former intelligence staff, stated that Collins had given this order to Maguire who he, in turn, passed it on to Dunne and O’Sullivan.
 Coogan also believes the order was given directly by Collins and delivered via Peg ni Braonain, a young Cumann naBan member.

 However, Collins denied giving the order.
 His supporters generally agree that he gave the order but, amid the excitement of the Treaty and ensuing debates, he either forgot or failed to cancel it.
 His detractors hold that Collins simply lied to save his skin, disowning Dunne and O’Sullivan in the process.